hsgwa/CARET_doc/docs/design/index.md

 The data are stored as "Trace Data".
 CARET analyzes the Trace Data and provides the results to the developer.

-This design chapter describes policies and internal processes for each step listed below.
+This design section describes policies and internal processes for each step listed below.

 Recording phase